Macular Degeneration

 How is macular degeneration treated?

-After Dr. Ross Chod and Dr. Michael Jansen conduct a comprehensive eye exam to look for drusen, which are yellowish deposits in your retina, they can determine whether you have AMD, and to what extent.
-There’s no cure for AMD, but Dr. Ross Chod and Dr. Michael Jansen can turn to intravitreal injections — anti-VEGF (anti-vascular endothelial growth factor) — that reduce swelling and new blood vessel growth to slow the progression of AMD.
+After Dr. Ross Chod, Dr. Michael Jansen, and Dr. Zachary Koretz conduct a comprehensive eye exam to look for drusen, which are yellowish deposits in your retina, they can determine whether you have AMD, and to what extent.
+There’s no cure for AMD, but Dr. Ross Chod, Dr. Michael Jansen, and Dr. Zachary Koretz can turn to intravitreal injections — anti-VEGF (anti-vascular endothelial growth factor) — that reduce swelling and new blood vessel growth to slow the progression of AMD.

 In addition to these injections, you can do your part by making a few changes that help slow your AMD, such as quitting smoking or losing weight.